10 things I wish I knew before going to Czech Republic

 Oh, yes, they do!
 Some even say that Prague has become the Venice of Central Europe.
 Read - crowded along the most popular routes and tourist places.
 Travel to Prague is something you should not miss out on; it is absolutely beautiful.
 But do consider going there off-season or visiting the most popular spots in less popular times of the day.

 2. Transportation is great, but taxi scams is not a myth

 Public transportation in Prague, as well as the whole country in general, is well connected and very affordable.
 For some insight - a ticket valid for 30min of travelling in Prague will cost you less than 1 EUR.
 Cool, isn't it?
 But if you prefer travelling by taxi then make sure to be careful.
-The stories about taxis scamming tourists are not a myth, therefore better ask the receptionist to call you a cab, use Uber or local app Liftago.
+The stories about taxis scamming tourists are not a myth, therefore it is better to ask the receptionist to call you a cab or just use Uber or the local app Liftago.
 Never flag taxis on your own.